Avinash24R/Avinash24R/README.md

 - 🌱 I’m currently learning **Software Devlopment**

-- 👯 I’m looking to collaborate on **Backend Devlopment,AI/ML ,Devops**
+- 👯 I’m looking to collaborate on **Backend Devlopment,AI/ML and Devops**

 - 🤝 I’m looking for help with **Devops**